jacoblapworth/akahu-sdk-swift/CONTRIBUTING.md

 To submit a PR that contains a breaking change, make sure that it is made against the [breaking-changes branch](https://github.dev.xero.com/UXE/xui/tree/breaking-changes).
-If it is merged, it will be included in of the next major release.
+If it is merged, it will be included in the next major release.
 See the [roadmap](https://github.dev.xero.com/UXE/xui/wiki#roadmap) for more details.